PlusMinus0/headless-jd2-docker/README.md

 |--------------------|-----------|
 |UID|Specifies the UID the daemon should run as.
 All created files will be owned by this UID.
 Defaults to 0 for root.|
 |GID|Specifies the GID for all created files.
 This only works in combination with the UID.
 Defaults to 0 for root.|

+Not setting these will default to root:root.
+If you are required to set all environment varibles, setting these to 0 will fall back to the default.